diana-perales/diana-perales.github.io/aboutme.md

 <div style="background-color:#f9f9f9; padding:20px; border-radius:8px; margin-bottom:20px;">
   <h3>My story</h3>
-  <p> My earliest photos capture the international friendships my parents made in Sendai, Japan, where my father was completing his PhD.
+  My earliest photos capture the international friendships my parents made in Sendai, Japan, where my father was completing his PhD.
 When I was around three years old, we moved to Peru.
 Although we stayed there for less than a year, it was a meaningful time in which I connected with my Peruvian roots, learning about the culture, food, family, and the vibrant, bustling life of Lima.

    Later, after my father accepted a professorship at the University of Puerto Rico, our family moved once again, this time to the beautiful island of Puerto Rico, where I lived until I completed my master’s degree at UPRM.
 While I proudly recognize my Peruvian heritage, I also strongly identify with Puerto Rican culture.
 Life here is full of beauty and unpredictability; our summers are marked by both sunshine and natural disasters, making each year an unforgettable experience.  <p>